fossabot/myproject/src/docs/10-adding-physics.md

 # Adding Physics

-We had an `GameObject` easy to move with speed. but if we want to go further in terme of simulation, we need to enhance the way we compute the resulting position of our `GameObject`.
+We had an `GameObject` easy to move with speed. but if we want to go further in terms of simulation, we need to enhance the way we compute the resulting position of our `GameObject`.

-We need to propose a more realistic move and behavior. to satify this enew requirement, we are going to stay ans stick to some physical laws of simultaion in terms of speed, acceleration and materials.
+We need to propose a more realistic move and behavior. to satisfy this new requirement, we are going to stay and stick to some physical laws of simulation in terms of speed, acceleration and materials.

 ## Moving from simple coordinate to vector